eduardorabelo/Facelytics-Android/README.md

 To run the example project, clone the repo.

-Make sure you also see [CaptchaFace documentation](http://www.face-lytics.com).
+Make sure you also see [Facelytics documentation](http://www.face-lytics.com).

 ###Basics
 1. Add the following code to your **AndroidManifest.xml**